-If you notice a problem with your renewal form, please contact us at 760.730.8850 or email [email protected], so we can make sure that you will not receive another notice.
+If you notice a problem with your renewal form, please contact us at 619-243-3420 or email [email protected] so we can make sure that you will not receive another notice.

 - The dog owner must purchase a dog license at the San Diego Humane Society Escondido, Oceanside or San Diego Campus.
 We recommend visiting one of our campus locations in person to process the Administrative Citation.
 Proof of a current rabies vaccine is required and can be obtained from any state-licensed veterinarian.

 - Late fees need to be paid when purchasing a license.

-- If you no longer own the dog, no longer live in the jurisdiction, etc. please contact the San Diego Humane Society Escondido or Oceanside Campus immediately so we can make the proper changes.
+- If you no longer own the dog, no longer live in the jurisdiction, etc. please contact the San Diego Humane Society immediately at 619-243-3420 so we can make the proper changes.

 - Follow the directions on the back of the Administrative Citation to ensure compliance and avoid any additional penalties.